 What is the difference between a car air conditioning regas and a service?

-When it comes to car air conditioning, to many people, the terms “regas” and “service” are synonymous, but this is not necessarily the case.
+When it comes to car air conditioning, to many people the terms “regas” and “service” are synonymous, but this is not necessarily the case.

-A regas (or recharge) is done with a highly specialised machine that can evacuate, flush, recharge, and test the air conditioning system without releasing any of the old or new refrigerant charge into the atmosphere.
+An air conditioning regas (or recharge) is done with a highly specialised machine that can evacuate, flush, recharge, and test the air conditioning system without releasing any of the old or new refrigerant charge into the atmosphere.

-Car air conditioning regas or recharge?
+What is car air conditioning regas or recharge?

 A complete regas or recharge would typically occur after major repairs to the air conditioning system had been carried out.